tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 You cannot modify arbitrary text that is already normalized without risking breaking the normalization.
 For instance, let's say I have some NFC-normalized text.
-That means that all the combining code points that could combine with one or more preceeding code points have already done so.
+That means that all the combining code points that could combine with one or more preceding code points have already done so.
 For instance, if I see "ä" in the NFC text, then I know it's code point U+00E4 "Latin Small Letter A with Diaeresis", *not* some combination of "a" and a combining two dots.